We are pleased to announce a special event:

 Q. Do you offer any discounts on submissions?

-A. Yes, we offer discounts for students, volunteers, previous years’ winners, CNU members, and members of sponsoring organizations.
+Yes, we offer discounts for students, volunteers, previous years’ winners, CNU members, and members of sponsoring organizations.
 Email us for details.